 Defining the next generation of water systems and solutions at 10 full scale deployment sites at 8 EU locations

-NextGen is a collective water research and innovation initiative from Circular Economy pioneers with diverse areas of expertise.
-The € 10 million EU-funded project demonstrates innovative technological, business and governance solutions for water in the circular economy.
-Biopolus solutions are installed at two sites (at Koningshoven in the Netherlands and in Athens, Greece).
-As part of the NextGen project, the Koningshoeven BioMakery is being used to testbed new business models and high-tech water circularity solutions.
-In Athens Greece, Biopolus is providing nutrient and energy recovery solutions for the Athens Urban Tree Nursery at Goudi Park.
+NextGen was a collective water research and innovation initiative from Circular Economy pioneers with diverse areas of expertise.
+The EU-funded project demonstrated innovative technological, business and governance solutions for water in the circular economy.
+Biopolus solutions were installed at two sites (at Koningshoven in the Netherlands and in Athens, Greece).
+As part of the NextGen project, the Koningshoeven BioMakery was used to testbed new business models and high-tech water circularity solutions.
+In Athens Greece, Biopolus provided nutrient and energy recovery solutions for the Athens Urban Tree Nursery at Goudi Park.
 For more information visit the project website: www.nextgenwater.eu

 Water Diplomacy 2018 (2018-2019)